(con't from Part XXVI)

 The music then undergoes a crescendo and comes to a complete stop on a big Bb Major chord; during the ensuing coda a short descending bass line leads to 2 big dominant 7th chords (the 1st of which has a flatted 5th) in 6 voices on the 4th scale degree.

-The box is then closed quickly; a rapid series of runs in D Dorian mode using the full Swell follows, leading with a gradual crescendo to a held high note in the right hand with the box wide open; this same high note is the flatted scale degree 7 which, together with the flatted 3rd in this running passage, defines this mode.
+The box is then closed quickly; a rapid series of runs in D Dorian mode using the full Swell follows, leading with a gradual crescendo to a held high note in the right hand with the box wide open; this same high note is the raised 6th scale degree which, together with the flatted 3rd in this running passage, defines this mode.

-Those who are familiar with the Fugue from Louis Vierne's First Symphony for organ will sense a similarity between the coda of this Postlude and the coda in Vierne's piece.
+Those who are familiar with the Fugue from Louis Vierne's 1st Symphony for Organ in d minor will sense a similarity between the coda of this Postlude and the coda from Vierne's Fugue in the same key.

 (con't in Part XXVIII)